celery/celery/docs/userguide/periodic-tasks.rst

 .. note::

-    If you are wondering where these settings should go then please see :ref:`celerytut-configuration`.
+    If you're wondering where these settings should go then please see :ref:`celerytut-configuration`.
 You can either
     set these options on your app directly or you can keep a separate module for configuration.